julius-boettger/dotfiles/README.md

   <img src=".github/assets/screenshot1.png" width="49%" />
   <img src=".github/assets/screenshot2.png" width="49%" />
 </p>

+# About this repo
+- This repo contains configuration files I daily drive on a private machine at home.
+Its purpose is:
+    - providing version control for my config files
+    - serving as documentation and inspiration for customizing your system
+- See [Content overview](#content-overview) for explanations of files and directories in this repo
+- If (for some reason) you would like to replicate my exact system, see [Installation](#installation)

 # Content overview
 > Note: "Recommended directory" is the path to the directory where the described file (or directory) is usually located.
 This is either just `/etc/dotfiles/`, because this repository is assumed to be there, or another path, where a dotfile will be symlinked.
 See [`nix/pkgs/symlink-dotfiles.nix`](https://github.com/julius-boettger/dotfiles/blob/main/nix/pkgs/symlink-dotfiles.nix) for the script that should create those symlinks.